madmoo-Pi/madmoo-Pi/README.md

 everything is for open source
 **License**: **GNU GPLv3**

+my major works are gists all under CC_0 liscence 🖖

 🚨🚨**ONLY TINKER IF YOU KNOW WHAT YOUR DOING I TAKE NO RESPONSIBILITY FOR DUMB PEOPLES ACTIONS**🚨🚨